yosabaki/latin-squares-diploma-itmo/README.md

-# Applying the algorithms of solving SAT problem to searching of combinatoric objects related to latin squares.
+# Applying the algorithms of solving SAT problem to searching of combinatorial structures related to latin squares.